Project Task List: How to Create it

 What is a project task list?

 A project task list is a comprehensive document that outlines the individual tasks required to complete a project.
-Envision it as a roadmap that guides team members, stakeholders, and clients through each stage of the project lifecycle.
+It provides a roadmap for completing project objectives, ensuring tasks are organized, prioritized, and tracked throughout the project lifecycle.

 Types of project task lists